fractaal/magi-mod-manager/README.md

 Hi!
 Welcome to Magi, a Minecraft Forge mod manager that envisions to be an open-source alternative to apps like Twitch!
 It uses the Curseforge API to search for mods, just like Twitch, but less invasive and more transparent.

+#### Powered by mc-curseforge-api
+Magi's internal search function is powered by Mondanzo's mc-curseforge-api!

 #### Shows you what it's downloading and why
 It's not uncommon for mods to depend on other mods to run.
 When you download a mod, Magi searches for any dependencies that mod might have and automatically downloads those as well!